 The Academy of Children’s Theatre (ACT) was conceived in 1995 by a small group of local educators, theatre professionals, and parents who sought to create an organization that would provide dramatic arts instruction and performances geared especially toward children.
 Since that time, ACT has built a reputation as a professionally run, high-quality children’s theatrical organization.

 From 1995-2004, ACT operated out of a variety of temporary facilities and moved locations seven different times.
 As ACT grew, moving drained valuable time and energy from providing services.
 None of the temporary facilities provided optimal rehearsal/performance/education space, and constituents had trouble keeping track of ACT’s location.
 Without appropriate performance space, ACT is required to rent local school auditoriums for each of our four, yearly MainStage productions.
-It is becoming increasingly difficult to reserve school auditorium space at times that meets ACT’s needs, as the in-school band, choirs, and drama groups have their own practice and performance schedules.
+It is becoming increasingly difficult to reserve school auditorium space at times that meet ACT’s needs, as the in-school band, choirs, and drama groups have their own practice and performance schedules.
 Rental and equipment transportation costs have exceeded $10,000 a year, funds that could be better spent on programming or staff.
 Both rental costs and scheduling conflicts are significant factors that have limited ACT’s capacity for physical and programmatic growth.

 In the fall of 2003, ACT was very fortunate to find a 17,000 sq. ft. warehouse facility with the potential to meet all our needs.
 At the time of purchase, the building had adequate office space, limited restrooms, a mezzanine for costume and props storage, and a large open warehouse area.
 With the purchase of the facility in April 2004, ACT made its final move into our permanent home!
-ACT envisions that this facility will allow it to serve a broader community role as a Cultural Center for Children.
+ACT envisions that this facility will allow it to serve a broader community role as a cultural center for children.

 Board of Trustees:

-- Nancy Schenter, President
+- Janice McIntyre, President

-- Jamie Ohl
+- Jamie Turner, Secretary

 - Josh Darby, Artistic Director

-- Anne Spilman, Managing Director
+- Anne Spilman, Executive Director

-- Julie Schroeder, Education Coordinator
+- Julie Schroeder, Outreach Coordinator